LiuliuLexie/head-md-softrobotics2/process/all-process-here.md

 documentation text refer, [lego](https://www.lego.com/en-us/aboutus/lego-group/the-lego-brand)

-text:
-Coneics is a collection of soft, cone-shaped robots designed to inspire creativity and interaction.
-These tactile objects respond dynamically to various human actions such as tapping, squeezing, and flipping.
-Intended for curious individuals in domestic spaces, Coneics encourage users to explore new meanings and functions by engaging in playful and unexpected ways.

-Rooted in the concept of unintentional design, these robots thrive on interpretation and innovation, evolving their purpose through user interaction.
-By inviting secondary production and storytelling, Coneics transform everyday moments into opportunities for personal expression and co-creation.

 todo:
 - [x] 回家ipad charge
 - [ ] electronics, 再焊一个有ball switch的motion, 一个motion,然后检查一下led - led not working???